8 Online Tools

 GO Context: The Gene Ontology (GO) context is divided into three main categories: Biological Process (BP), Molecular Function (MF), and Cellular Component (CC).
 The analysis identifies which GO terms are significantly enriched, offering insights into the broader biological implications of the gene set.
 This helps in pinpointing processes such as cellular responses, metabolic pathways, and molecular interactions.

-Query Info: This section includes specifics about the input data, including the total number of queried genes and any identifiers not recognized or mapped.
+Query Info: This section includes specifics about the input data, including the total number of queried genes and any identifiers not recognised or mapped.
 It also details the statistical background used, the chosen organism, and other analysis settings, ensuring transparency and reproducibility of the results.

 8.1.2 Steps to perform GSEA in g:Profiler: